temporalio/documentation/docs/glossary.md

 #### [Requests Per Second (RPS)](/references/dynamic-configuration#service-level-rps-limits)

-RPS, or Requests Per Second, is used in the Temporal Service (both in self-hosted Temporal and Temporal Cloud).
+RPS, or Requests per second, is used in the Temporal Service (both in self-hosted Temporal and Temporal Cloud).
 This is a measure that controls the rate of requests at the service level, such as the Frontend, History, or Matching Service.

 _Tags: [term](/tags/term), [explanation](/tags/explanation), [temporal](/tags/temporal)_